 They need to know if you have any of these conditions:

 Blood vessel disease or blood clots

-Breast, cervical, endometrial, ovarian, liver, or uterine cancer
+Cancer, such as breast, cervical, endometrial, ovarian, liver, or uterine cancer

 Heart disease or recent heart attack

 High blood pressure

 High levels of calcium in your blood